Will Washington-area schools publicly report coronavirus cases? Many say no.

 But there are a few bright spots: Loudoun County Public Schools in Northern Virginia, for example, sends schoolwide emails whenever a student or employee case emerges, as well as blasting an alert to local media outlets.
 The school system of 82,000 has followed this policy ever since campuses shut down in March, even though Loudoun students are pursuing remote learning this fall and do not physically set foot in school buildings.

-Last week, this led to a string of notifications, as eight employees across five middle schools and one elementary school tested positive for the virus in the space of seven days.
+Last week, this led to a string of notifications, as eight employees across five middle schools and one elementary school tested positive for the virus in seven days.

-“From the beginning, this transparency was important to me and the school board,” Loudoun Superintendent Eric Williams said.
+“From the beginning, this transparency was important to me and the school board,” Schools Superintendent Eric Williams said.
 “There is so much stress from ambiguity relating to the pandemic, and so it’s a small step to take away some uncertainty, because parents and staff members know we’re going to let them know.”

 As October gets underway — the month when many school districts in the D.C. area have said they will return select groups of students to classrooms — anxious parents, public health experts and elected officials are calling for more transparency.
 They want to see swift and uniform reporting of cases.